Phase 3

 - History of ongoing, chronic or recurrent infectious disease or evidence of tuberculosis infection.

-Data sourced from ClinicalTrials.gov (NCT02771210).
+Data sourced from ClinicalTrials.gov (NCT02771210) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.